North Carolina students sue U.S. over stance on bathroom access

-WINSTON-SALEM, N.C.
-(Reuters) - A group of North Carolina public school students and their parents is asking a U.S. court to block two federal agencies from withholding education funding in a dispute over a state law mandating bathroom access according to birth sex.
+WINSTON-SALEM, N.C., May 11 (Reuters) - A group of North Carolina public school students and their parents is asking a U.S. court to block two federal agencies from withholding education funding in a dispute over a state law mandating bathroom access according to birth sex.

 The conservative Alliance Defending Freedom filed the complaint on Tuesday on behalf of a group called “North Carolinians for Privacy.”
 It is the fifth lawsuit to seek judicial input on the law enacted in March.